Our mission and work

 He’s also reported from the scene of a host of international engineering disasters including a bridge collapse in northern Portugal, a tunnel fire in Baltimore and tsunami-struck Sri Lanka.
 And in 2003 he was the first construction reporter into Iraq following the second Gulf War.
 Didn’t see Nick or Sean there.

 Beyond the ICE Mark volunteers time to judge numerous industry awards and in recognition of his efforts to promote the profession was in 2016 invited to join the Worshipful Company of Paviors, a City of London Livery Company that works to promote the highways industry and provide opportunities for young people through its London Highway Academy.

-Tas joined the ICE in 2021 as Director of Communications and is responsible for coordinating the external communication of the Institutions work.
+Tas joined the ICE in 2021 as director of communications and is responsible for coordinating the external communication of the work of the institution.

 She started her career in Beijing and spent a number of years working on pan Asian issues before moving to Brussels to work with the EU.
 Tas combines significant agency experience with senior inhouse roles with the CBI and McDonald's.

 Tas is a member of the world’s largest PR professional body, the Public Relations and Communications Association (PRCA), where she has been a member of the PRCA council and led their work on accessibility and inclusion in 2021.

 Discover how we promote civil engineering and meet the key people taking us forward.

 Our governance procedures ensure that the charitable purpose and powers prescribed by our Charter and By-laws are underpinned by appropriate compliance

 Since we were formed over 200 years ago, we have attracted some of the most famous and influential civil engineers in history

 Our latest annual report shows how, together with our members, we’re stronger than ever